cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 * The number of [transaction triangles](https://www.geeksforgeeks.org/number-of-triangles-in-a-undirected-graph/) per day to get an indication of the transaction movement in the chain
 * The number of "communities" in the transaction graph by applying a [label propagation algorithm](https://en.wikipedia.org/wiki/Label_Propagation_Algorithm) to the transaction graph daily.

+Also, looking closer at analytics involving the amount of ethereum transacted per day:
+* 50th, 75th, 90th and 95th percentile of the amount of ether transacted by new users
+* 50th, 75th, 90th and 95th percentile of the amount of ether transacted by established players